 Olga Rodríguez-Ulloa teaches at Lafayette College.
 She specializes in contemporary Latin American culture and literatures, with emphasis on the Andean region.

-Shane Greene is Professor and Chair of Anthropology at Indiana University Bloomington.
+Shane Greene is professor of anthropology at Indiana University Bloomington.
 He is the author of Punk and Revolution: 7 More Interpretations of Peruvian Reality (2017, Duke University Press).

 CONTESTED TERRITORY 1: COLONIALITY AND CULTURAL RESILIENCE